What are the postpartum essentials?

 All throughout the 9 months of pregnancy, you’re preparing for the baby’s arrival.

-You make the announcement to your family and friends.
-Have a baby shower.
+You have a baby shower.
 Get all these cute baby products from clothes to toys.
 It’s all about the BABY.

 Not to say that the focus shouldn’t be about the baby.
 As a first-time mom, how is it that there’s seemingly little preparation for postpartum recovery?

 You often only find out about how important this is when you’re ALREADY postpartum!

 If you’re a postpartum mama, YOU KNOW about the difficulties right after birth.

 How weak you feel.
-Sometimes you can barely walk.
 How your lady parts are in pain.
-Your boobs are hurting.
 You are completely petrified of peeing and pooping.